AliBinary/source2pdf/README.md

 See an example notebook here: [notebook.pdf](https://github.com/AliBinary/source2pdf/blob/master/sample_notebook.pdf)

-> Note: The original example uses two columns per page; in this fork, the PDF has **three columns per page**, so you can fit more source code in fewer pages.
+> Note: The original project used two columns per page; in this version, the generated PDF has three columns per page, allowing you to fit more source code in fewer pages while keeping the layout clean.

 ---